jhuynh-school/labreport2/index.md

 - ![list](list.png)

 - Which methods in your code are called?
+- The methods in the code are called handleRequest the main method. main handles how the server will be setup and to use the Handler class.
+The method handleRequests handles adding new string queries onto a list and also printing that list.

 - What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+- The relevant methods to handleRequest is url because the information is received from there.
+When the url includes add-message the method handleRequest can see that the query is to added to the searchList.
+So the relevant field is searchList as it included added messages from the URL.

 - How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
+- The value of searchList changes when the URL includes add-message as the query is added to the existing list of searchList.
+If no values within searchList is changes means that the URL did not include add-message to tell the method that a message wants to be added to searchList.

 ## Part 2: averageWithoutLowest Bug
 ---